-Join us on the second leg of the 17th Annual 3 Star Tour, March 17-19, 2017.
+Join us on the second leg of the 18th Annual 3 Star Tour, March 10-11, 2018.
 The NFAA Indoor Nationals brings together the top NFAA archers from around the U.S. to shoot the iconic 5 spot, blue and white face.
-A record 1,925 archers competed in 2016 for a chance at a National title.
+Nearly 2,000 archers competed in 2017 for a chance at a National title.
 The Duke Energy Center, in downtown Cincinnati, offers a top-notch tournament venue with nearly 200,000 square feet of shooting and vendor space.

 The National tournament is open to all current NFAA and USA Archery members.
 The round shot is NFAA 300 at blue/white face.
 Archers’ choice single or 5 spot target shooting 12, 5 arrow ends at 20 yards, total score of 300 per day.
 For equipment questions, please reference the NFAA Constitution and Bylaws or contact your NFAA State Director.

 The NFAA has worked with the area hotels to provide blocks of a high-quality standard at a discounted rate.
-For the best customer service and guaranteed hotel rooms, attendees and exhibitors should make their reservation through Cincinnati Housing.
-All rooms made on the NFAA block can be cancelled up to 24 hours prior to the reservation.
+For the best customer service and guaranteed hotel rooms, attendees and exhibitors should make their reservation through Cincinnati Housing (2018 link coming soon…).
+All rooms made on the NFAA block can be canceled up to 24 hours prior to the reservation.
 Click here to view a map of the hotels.

 For assistance in booking your hotel rooms, please email email@example.com.